MetricHMSR:Metric Human Mesh and Scene Recovery from Monocular Images: MetricHMSR

-\section{MetricHMR}

-Based on the previous analysis, we aim to propose a simple yet effective method to simultaneously obtain the pose, shape, and global position of the human body.
+We proposed MetricHMSR to regress the metric human mesh and scene from a monocular image.
+MetricHMSR consists of two components: MetricHMR for metric human mesh recovery, and a human-guided metric depth refinement module for scene reconstruction.
+The pipeline is shown in \cref{fig:4_pipeline}.

+\subsection{MetricHMR}

 We use SMPL~\cite{loper2015smpl}, a linear parametric model, to represent the human body.
-MetricHMR takes a single RGB image $I$ as input and outputs the pose parameters $\theta\in \mathbb{R}^{69}$, shape parameters $\beta\in \mathbb{R}^{10}$, and global rotation $\theta_r\in \mathbb{R}^{3}$ and metric translation $\theta_t\in \mathbb{R}^{3}$ of the SMPL model.
-The pipeline is shown in Fig.\ref{fig:4_pipeline}.
+Given a single RGB image $I$ as input, our goal is to recover the SMPL pose parameters $\theta \in \mathbb{R}^{72}$, shape parameters $\beta \in \mathbb{R}^{10}$, and translation $t_{global} \in \mathbb{R}^{3}$, corresponding to the local pose, metric body shape, and metric 3D position of the human body.